Port Stanley: 13 Best Things to Do + Complete Beach Guide (Updated 2022)

 2. Volleyball on the Beach

 Looking for some fun outside the water?
 Thanks to owners of GT’s on the Beach, restaurant customers can drop in for a game of beach volleyball free of charge (when there’s not already a pre-booked league or tournament).
-The volleyball nets definitely attract a crowd, so consider joining the Port Stanley Volleyball Facebook group to plan ahead!
+The beach volleyball courts definitely attract a crowd, so consider joining the Port Stanley Volleyball Facebook group to plan ahead!

 Note: Be sure to check regional restrictions on outdoor sports in advance if you plan on using the nets.